swyxio/netlify-plugin-no-more-404/README.md

  - By default we fail your build if a missing path is found.
  - If no issues found, we save a new manifest to cache for the next run.

-As far as we know, this cache is not cleared when you choose "clear cache and redeploy" in the Netlify UI.
+This cache is cleared when you "clear cache and deploy site" in the Netlify UI - I dont know how to get around this yet.

 You can see the [/tests](/tests) folder for a definitive guide on what we test against.